By: Paul Sloane

 It is known that rural communities often react badly to external experts telling them what to do.
 These people prefer to learn from each other.
 So Jerry and Monique developed a nutrition program based on the practices of the positive deviants.
 Participants were encouraged to come to classes with the new foods and were shown how to cook them by fellow villagers.
 After two years of the programme malnutrition had declined by 85%.

 The PD approach has been applied in countries around the world.
-There is a list of examples on the Positive Deviance Initiative site.

 In every large organisation there are some people who find more effective ways of getting things done.